Jill Nalder

-Jill Nalder (born 1961) is a Welsh actress and activist.
-She is known for her career in theatre as well as her contributions to HIV/AIDS activism.
+Jill Rhian Nalder (born 1961) is a Welsh theatre actress and HIV/AIDS activist.

 She was the inspiration behind character Jill Baxter in the Channel 4 series It's a Sin.

 Early life

 Nalder was brought up in Neath, Wales.
 In 1980 she moved to London where she trained at Mountview Academy of Theatre Arts in Crouch End.
 She graduated in 1982 with a qualification in acting and musical theatre.

 Acting career

 Upon graduating, Nalder began performing in West End productions.
-She played Madame Thenardier in Les Miserables at the Palace Theatre and in the original 1994 cast of Sam Mendes' production of Oliver! at the London Palladium.
+She played Madame Thenardier in Les Miserables at the Palace Theatre and was in the original 1994 cast of Sam Mendes' production of Oliver! at the London Palladium.
 Nalder has also appeared in musical touring productions.

 She appeared as a dancer in the 2017 film Finding Your Feet, directed by Richard Loncraine.
 She is one of the founder members of The WestEnders, a musical theatre group with a repertoire of songs drawn from the West End and Broadway musicals.